-The use of Building Information Modelling (BIM) has been heralded by many as a step in the right direction for the construction industry, allowing more collaborative work across services, better facilities and asset management, and finer detail and costing during the construction process.
-Despite this, take-up of the service has been puzzlingly slow, and this year’s release of the Hackitt Report, which strongly advocates the use of BIM, may provide the necessary impetus for the increased adoption of BIM services.
+The use of Building Information Modelling (BIM) has been heralded by many as a step in the right direction for the construction industry.
+BIM allows more collaborative work across services, better facilities and asset management, and finer detail and costing during the construction process.
+Despite this, take-up of the service has been puzzlingly slow.
+This year’s release of the Hackitt Report, which strongly advocates the use of BIM, may provide the necessary impetus for the increased adoption of BIM services.

 Of particular interest is the report’s recommendation for the use of a digital BIM approach to enable improved transparency and integrity of information throughout a building’s lifecycle: “A Building Information Modelling (BIM) approach should be phased in.
 BIM takes the digital techniques pioneered in other industries such as aerospace and automotive and applies them to construction.
 It is a process of designing, constructing or operating a building or infrastructure asset using electronic, object‑orientated information.”